 Welcome to the Harris Academy Chafford Hundred Admissions information page.
 Download our current prospectus.
 This page tells you about how to apply to the Academy, how to appeal if you are unsuccessful and where to find further information.

-Our full policies for 2016/17 and 2017/18, with details of our admissions criteria, can be accessed below.
+Our full policy for 2017/18, with details of our admissions criteria, can be accessed below.
 Parents are strongly advised to read the full policies.

 Parents are also advised to read the advice given by Thurrock Local Authority which includes how and when to apply, what to do if you wish to appeal and how to apply late or make 'in year' applications.
 The advice also incudes catchment area information by address.
 All this guidance can be accessed here.
 On this page you will find a summary of the application procedure for prospective Year 7s, in-year admissions and Sixth Form admissions.